Dande: Alberta's original settlers' wine

-Dande pairs particularly well with white meats (chicken/turkey), seafood, anything smokey (like Parmesan ham, bacon, smoked ribs or smoked cheese), anything with a tomato in (the acidity of tomatoes pairs beautifully with Dande), seafood (especially white fish and shrimp), earthy tones like mushrooms, mustard or olives and many Asian foods like curry or dishes with peanut sauces.
-At Spirit Hills we actually pour Dande into our home curry itself and then pair the wine with the meal.
+Dande pairs particularly well with white meats (chicken/turkey), seafood, anything smokey (like Parmesan ham, bacon, smoked ribs or smoked cheese), anything with a tomato in (the acidity of tomatoes pairs beautifully with Dande), seafood (especially white fish and shrimp), earthy tones like mushrooms, root vegetables, mustard or olives and many Asian foods like curry or dishes with peanut sauces.
+At Spirit Hills we actually pour Dande into our homemade curry and then pair the wine with the meal.

 Some dinner ideas: chicken with tomatoes and olives, pasta with tomato sauce and shrimp, smoked ribs, cod baked in butter, curry, goat cheese filled japapenos wrapped in bacon or Parmesan ham.
 All pair beautifully with Dande.